The intersection of 35th Avenue NE at NE 85th Street is the heart of the Wedgwood neighborhood and is its main commercial center.

 HistoryLink Essay #3345: Laurelhurst Thumbnail History.

-Jon Jarvis: Our thanks to Mr. Jarvis for sharing his memories of Wedgwood in the 1940′s and 1950′s.
+Jon Jarvis: Mr. Jarvis shared his memories of Wedgwood of the 1940s and 1950s.
 He described the present QFC site which was vacant until the first grocery store building (Tradewell) in 1959.

 Men Behind the Seattle Spirit: The Argus Cartoons.
 H.A.
 Chadwick, editor, 1906.
 Seattle Room RB.0 Ar38M, Seattle Public Library (Central.)